mpierre0220/rfoutlet/README.md

       - Generate environment variable names based on a stub text and an optional descriptive names string
       - The default stub name is "RF"
       - It also keeps the remote button numbers for an easy matching of button and function/outlet name
-      - If a space-separated descriptive names string is passed in then it uses the substring count+1 to capture to ON, OFF, pulse ON, pulse OFF
+      - If a space-separated descriptive names string is passed in then it uses the number of substrings  + 1 to capture to ON, OFF, pulse ON, pulse OFF codes.
        - For all the buttons on the remote including the button that turns on/off all the devices listening to the remote.

        - For example if the following arguments are passed: